genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 ### Build and compose Docker images

-Now, you need to start the database.
-First, start your docker management software (in our case Rancher desktop) is up and running and do the following:
+Now you need to start the database.
+First, start your docker management software (in our case Rancher desktop) and do the following:

 ```powershell
 docker pull postgres
 docker run --name localPostgresDb -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -d postgres postgres -c 'max_connections=10000'
 ```

-To confirm your docker has been created, please run:
+To confirm your docker has been created, run:
 ```powershell
 docker ps | findstr "localPostgresDb"
 ```